 - No browser extensions

-- Not very good at defeating geo-blocking
+- Not very good for streaming

 - Lacks advanced features